tefiros/CCIPS/ccips_controller/README.md

-# I2NSF_go_controller
+# ccips-controller
+Pilot 3 CCIPS controller component

 © Mattin Antartiko Elorza Forcada

-© Victor Hernandez Fernandez

-# CCIPS Controller

 The CCIPS controller is developed in go using the [`go-netconf-client`](https://github.com/openshift-telco/go-netconf-client) library.